simosavonen/pentutehdas/README.md

 - front-end made with React
 - MongoDB running in atlas

-Data on dogs, litters and users (for the admin) is stored in the Apollo Client cache User state is provided to child components via the Context API
+- Data on dogs, litters and users (for the admin) is stored in the Apollo Client cache.
+- User state is provided to child components via the Context API

 ### React client component diagram